1. Ubuntu 26.04

-We’ll walk you through everything from downloading Ubuntu and creating a bootable USB to installing it, logging in for the first time, and customizing your setup.
+In this chapter, we'll walk you through everything from downloading Ubuntu and creating a bootable USB to installing it, setting it up, and customizing it to feel like home.

 What is Ubuntu?